-The basic element is the token not the sequence of symbols, the most simple token is simple char.
+The basic element is the token not the sequence of symbols, and the mostsimple token, is a single character.

 |

-The match operation stop at the end of the string not at the new line chars.
+- The match operation stops at the end of the string.
+It does NOT stopat new line characters.

 ^